-Only credit carrying a grade of C or above will be considered for transfer.
-The University does not accept for transfer credit special credit by examination awarded by another college or university.
+All credit must carry a grade of C as a minimum to be considered for acceptable transfer credit.
+The University does not accept for transfer credit, special credit by examination awarded by another college or university.
 Credit earned through a regionally accredited junior college or a community college is normally limited to the equivalent of two years of academic work toward a baccalaureate degree and one year of academic work toward an associate degree.